allisa17/RED-BLUE/README.md

 python fim.py
 ```

-then create any txt file in the protected files, see the changes in fi,_alerts.
+#### then create any txt file in the protected files, see the changes in fim_alerts.